Inês Murta

 Inês Gaspar Murta (born 31 May 1997) is a Portuguese tennis player.
 She is the sister of André Gaspar Murta who is also a professional tennis player.

+Career overview

-Murta has won one singles title and 16 doubles titles on the ITF Circuit.
+Murta has won one singles title and seventeen doubles titles on the ITF Circuit.
 On 6 February 2017, she reached her best singles ranking of world No. 546.
 On 19 September 2016, she peaked at No. 406 in the doubles rankings.

 Playing for Portugal Fed Cup team, she has a win–loss record of 6–11 in Billie Jean King Cup competitions as of April 2024.

 Murta is currently coached by Nina Bratchikova and Pedro Pereira.